Skip to main content

 Pendulum Motion

 A pendulum exhibits simple harmonic motion, where it swings back and forth around a pivot point.
-The motion is periodic, and the restoring force acting on the pendulum is gravity, which pulls it back towards its equilibrium position.
+The motion is periodic, and the restoring force acting on the pendulum is gravity, which pulls it back toward its equilibrium position.
 The length of the string and the maximum speed are crucial in determining the pendulum's behavior.

 Recommended video: